Is it ok to get the COVID-19 vaccine when breastfeeding?

 In short, it is recommended that new parents receive the COVID vaccine, even when breastfeeding.

 Dr. Tiffany Kimbrough, pediatrician and medical director of our Mother-Infant Unit, answers some of the most common questions she receives from new parents about the impacts to their baby if mom gets the COVID vaccine.
+It’s also important to take precautions to avoid being exposed to the virus.

 Can breastfeeding women receive the vaccine?